 We note that Ethereum uses a base fee system to determine the minimum gas price.
 Therefore, to better compare transactions across different time periods, we normalize the reported gas used value by this base fee.
 To do this, we divide the gas price by the base fee for a given block made during different time periods.

 Since the results heavily depend on the data used, we want to first demonstrate the structure of the data and examine the distribution of values, as well as show their correlation with each other.
-Figure~\ref{SUI data correlation} demonstrates the distribution of values for the Sui dataset, and Figure~\ref{ETH data correlation} shows the distribution of values for the ETH dataset.
+Fig.~\ref{SUI data correlation} demonstrates the distribution of values for the Sui dataset, and Fig.~\ref{ETH data correlation} shows the distribution of values for the ETH dataset.
 From the datasets, we can see that the only two significantly correlated parameters are the number of touched objects and the execution time of transactions ($r=0.45$), while neither execution time nor number of touched objects is significantly correlated with gas price.

-As we mentioned before, we did not use actual data on which accounts were touched by which Ethereum transaction, but we resampled Sui's dataset.
+As we mentioned before, we could not infer the accounts that were touched by Ethereum transactions.
+Instead we resampled Sui's dataset.
 To construct the Ethereum-based dataset, we projected Sui's data on object conflicts over Ethereum's execution and gas price records.
 Specifically, we picked a random point in the Sui dataset and appended this information to the Ethereum stream one transaction at a time, preserving the order in which both datasets were scheduled on the blockchain.
 This approach introduces a key limitation: it removes the correlation between the number of touched objects and the execution time.
-For this reason, we consider Ethereum's dataset to be synthetic and refer to it as "Ethereum-based".
+For this reason, our Ethereum's dataset is partially synthetic and we refer to it as the ``Ethereum-based" dataset.

-As shown in Figure~\ref{SUI tx overlap}, we measured to what degree transactions overlap depending on the order in which they were submitted.
+As shown in Fig.~\ref{SUI tx overlap}, we measured to what degree transactions overlap depending on the order in which they were submitted.
 The average Jaccard similarity follows a power-law decay as a function of transaction distance, with a sharp initial drop and a heavy tail.
 This confirms the significance of temporal locality and also shows the presence of several frequently touched global objects.